 There are a lot of features that allow for precise control of video conversion, including cropping, advanced filtering and frame rate adjustment, as well as presets for those who just want quick results.
 Handbrake may take a while to get used to, but the output is worth it.

 DVDVideoSoft is known for its superb free media software that performs exactly as advertised, and Free Video Converter is no exception.
-Its interface is clean and uncluttered, and it can convert batches of videos with ease.
+Among the best free video converters with an interface that’s clean and uncluttered, it can convert batches of videos with ease.

 Free Video Converter has a small set of output options (MP4, AVI, MPEG and MP3 are available, plus an option optimized for iOS devices), but that might be plenty if you're not used to working with video files, and the likes of Handbrake or MediaCoder look excessively complicated.